-Because we love our pets so much, it can be difficult to look objectively at their quality of life and think, “maybe it's time for them to pass on.”
-This is never easy to do, but if you consider your pet’s needs, comfort level, and overall well-being, knowing when it’s time can save them unneeded suffering.
+Because we love our pets so much, it can be difficult to know when it's time to euthanize your pet.
+This is never easy to do, but if you consider your pet’s needs, comfort level, and overall quality of life, putting them to sleep can save them from unnecessary suffering.

 What to Expect with Pet Euthanasia

-Euthanasia for dogs and cats does not have to be stressful, for the pet or their family.
+Putting a pet to sleep does not have to be stressful for the pet or their family.
 We know that this is a difficult time, and we do everything we can to make it easier for everyone.
-We’ll give you and your pet the privacy and time you need to say a proper goodbye, and if you have any other requests, such as a clipping of hair from your pet, please let us know.
+We’ll give you and your pet the privacy and time you need to say a proper goodbye, and if you have any other requests, such as a clipping of hair from your pet, we’re happy to accommodate.

-The euthanasia procedure involves administering sedation to your pet first, so they’ll drift off into a peaceful sleep, then administering the euthanasia injection, which acts quickly.
+Pet euthanasia involves administering sedation to your pet first, so they’ll drift off into a peaceful sleep, followed by the euthanasia injection, which acts quickly.
 This ensures that your pet is relaxed and comfortable when they pass on.